valory-xyz/open-autonomy/docs/guides/set_up.md

 * The **remote registry**, where developers publish finalized software packages, similarly as Docker Hub images.
 * The **local registry**, which stores packages being developed (`dev`), or fetched from the remote registry (`third_party`) to be used locally.

-When running agents or service deployments locally, the framework fetches the required components in the corresponding folder, or it might create auxiliary files and folders.
-For this reason, we recommend that **runtime folders** for agents and services be located outside the local registry to avoid publishing unintended files on the remote registry.
+Additionally, when running agents or service deployments locally, we recommend that you fetch them outside the local registry.
+This is because the framework will download any required component (or create auxiliary files and folders) within the **runtime folders** of agents and services.
+Therefore, we recommend that you keep the copies on the local registry clean to avoid publishing unintended files (e.g., private keys) on the remote registry.

 This is roughly how your workspace should look like: